Lomkit/laravel-rest-api/README.md

 ## Roadmap for the end of bêta (Estimated delivery October 2023)

 - Automatic documentation with extension possible
-- Refactor actions listing to --> Get resource informations (fields exposed / actions / etc ? regroupe all those possibilities)
-- Alias for includes / aggregates
+- Add tests for all commands !!!!

 ## Roadmap

 - Metrics support
 - Refactor the response class
 - Plain text search using Laravel Scout
+- Alias for includes / aggregates